Established

 History of the Caps

-The Washington Caps are a professional basketball team based in the nation’s capital.
+The Washington Caps, formerly known as the Oakland Oaks, are a professional basketball team based in the nation’s capital.
 Established in 1961, the Caps have been an integral part of Washington, D.C.'s sports culture for decades, and their history is rich with success.
 Before joining the NBA as one of four expansion teams in 1974, they were members of two separate leagues: The Eastern Basketball Association (EBA) from 1961-1963 and the American Basketball Association (ABA) from 1963-1974.

-During their time playing in ABA, The Capitals had some memorable moments that made them a fan favorite throughout this period and beyond; most notably winning back-to-back championships during the 1969–1970 season & 1970–1971 season under legendary coach Gene Shue who was also inducted into Naismith Memorial Basketball Hall Of Fame due to his contribution to basketball as well as coaching accomplishments with various teams including his time at Capitals organization.
-In addition, the team featured some incredible players such as Earl Monroe, who was named MVP following the 1971 championship victory over Indiana Pacers while being known for its signature style, ‘Earl Monroe Spin Move,’ which continues to be used by modern-day players to date.
+During their time playing in the ABA as the Oakland Oaks, the team had some memorable moments that made them a fan favorite throughout this period and beyond.
+Most notably, they won back-to-back championships during the 1969–1970 season and the 1970–1971 season under the leadership of legendary coach Gene Shue, who was also inducted into the Naismith Memorial Basketball Hall of Fame for his contributions to basketball and coaching accomplishments with various teams, including his time with the Oaks.
+The team featured some incredible players such as Earl Monroe, who was named MVP following the 1971 championship victory over the Indiana Pacers.
+Monroe was known for his signature move, the 'Earl Monroe Spin Move,' which continues to be used by modern-day players.

 Sports Fan Products